From Pennsylvania to Capitol Hill, a push for answers on Secret Service lapse

 The shooter positioned himself on an unpatrolled roof within easy rifle range of the stage where Mr. Trump would appear.
 The roof, despite offering a high vantage point and clear line of sight to the stage, was deemed outside the security perimeter of the event.
 According to Secret Service Director Kimberly Cheatle, the shooter was about 200 yards away from the former president.
 Yet his AR-15, a weapon commonly used in U.S. mass shootings over the past 15 years, had a range of 400 to 600 meters.

-Questions range from the motives of the shooter (still unknown) to the security planning, manpower, and performance of the Secret Service and local law enforcement.
+Questions range from the motives of the shooter (still unknown) to the security planning, staffing, and performance of the Secret Service and local law enforcement.
 Most pressing is why the roof was not patrolled and why Mr. Trump’s detail allowed him to take the stage despite numerous red flags.

 Ms. Cheatle, who complied with a subpoena to appear before the House Oversight committee Monday morning, has taken the most heat.
 The agency has a $3.1 billion annual budget, 8,000 personnel, and a “zero-fail” mission.
 Yet even by her admission, it failed July 13.

 Director Cheatle faced a bipartisan grilling at Monday’s hearing.
-Ranking member Jamie Raskin called the near assassination of Mr. Trump a “stunning security failure” and joined GOP Chair James Comer in urging Ms. Cheatle to resign.
+Ranking member Jamie Raskin called the near assassination of Mr. Trump a “stunning security failure” in his opening remarks.
+By the end of the hearing, during which it became evident Ms. Cheatle had failed to regain the confidence of lawmakers by demonstrating transparency and cooperation, Mr. Raskin joined Republican Chair James Comer in urging her to resign.

 But simply firing Ms. Cheatle without methodically piecing together what went wrong at the tactical level will not solve the problem, says Steven Rotkoff, a retired U.S. Army colonel who runs his own company – Red Team Rotkoff – helping organizations game out their security planning.